 As a result, it’s recommended that people suffering from rosacea avoid these triggers, as far as is possible.

-How can I control rosacea?
+How can I treat rosacea?

 At Dundrum Clinic, we offer treatments to help alleviate all these symptoms of rosacea.
 For more information, give our fully trained practitioners a call or pop in for a chat.
 We can arrange a professional, thorough initial consultation for just €20 – refundable in full should you choose to take up treatment – to discuss the most appropriate option for your individual circumstances.